figsoda/mmtc/Configuration.md

 ## Structures

 The configuration file is written in [ron](https://github.com/ron-rs/ron), an expressive object notation.
-Check out its [specification wiki](https://github.com/ron-rs/ron/wiki/Specification) if you are having trouble figuring out the syntax.
+Check out its [specification wiki](https://github.com/ron-rs/ron/wiki/Specification) if you are having trouble figuring out its syntax.
-The whole file should be a [`Config` struct](#Config), or like a table if you are more familiar with that.
+The whole file should be a [`Config` struct](#Config).

 ### Config